 5. Build an Awesome Landing Page with Email Opt-in

 You want to drive all those curious souls you have shared your story with to a nicely designed landing page where they will share with you their contact information.
-Nothing beats an email list, nothing.
-When you target the right market when creating your follower base, you will need to send them somewhere where you request them to leave their names and emails or phone numbers so you can contact them when the startup goes live.
-That is called a landing page, literally, where people land on your website.
+Nothing beats a clean email list.
+When creating your follower base, you will need to send them somewhere where they can leave their names and emails or phone numbers.
+This way, you can contact them when the startup goes live.
+That is called a landing page.
+Quite literally, it is the first place where people land on your website.

 There are several tools out there that you can use to create a well-designed landing page with an email opt-in bar.
-We have discussed about strategies to follow when designing landing pages.
-Imagine what you could achieve if right off the bat you have 10,000 email addresses of people who are excited and ready to test your product when you launch.
+We have discussed strategies to follow when designing landing pages.
+Imagine what you could achieve if you have 1,000 email addresses of people who are excited and ready to test your product upon launch.
 That would be really huge.
 Using social media, guest blogging, Product Hunt (and other similar services), press releases, an impressive landing page and email opt-in, you can achieve this great feat.

 6. Make Sure the Product Works

-To avoid such scenarios, make sure the basic function of your idea works.
-The product doesn’t have to be perfect at all, it just needs to work because that basic function is what got you a large following prior to launch.
-Crashes that come out of too many people downloading your app or visiting your website are understandable because you didn’t foresee the large amounts of traffic.
+To avoid this scenario, make sure the core function of your idea works.
+The product doesn’t have to be perfect at all, it just needs to execute its core function.
+This is what got you a large following prior to launch.
+Crashes that come out of too many people downloading your app or visiting your website are understandable because you didn’t foresee large amounts of traffic.
 Crashes and disappointments that happen simply because your product’s most important feature doesn’t work are totally intolerable and might be hard to recover from.

 7. Using Kickstarter/Indiegogo

-Many startups have gone onto the crowdfunding sites like Kickstarter and Indiegogo to not only raise funds for product development and distribution but also for gaining some PR before the official launch date.
-At this point, most of these startups have developed a basic product from their idea and are willing to get test users who also fund-raise for further development or mass manufacturing.
+Many startups have used crowdfunding sites like Kickstarter and Indiegogo to not only raise funds for product development and distribution but also to gain some PR before the official launch date.
+Most of these startups have developed a basic product and are willing to get test users who also fund-raise for further development or mass manufacturing.

-Projects that go beyond their crowdfunding goal get a lot of early users like the game of cards based on exploding kittens on Kickstarter.
+Projects that go beyond their crowdfunding goals get a lot of early users like the PuzzleUp jigsaw puzzle which made a splash on Kickstarter last year.
 They also get a lot of media coverage on news sites like TechCrunch, Engadget, Mashable, The Verge, etc. The result is a lot of press and people talking about it on social media.

 8. Join Communities

-These communities also exist on various online platforms from social media networks like Google Plus and Reddit where communities are huge to forums where these interests are laid out on an even larger audience.
-Joining these communities to discuss about your soon-to-be-launched startup could get you interested people who will spread the word and even get you more email opt-ins.
+You can find these communities also exist on various online platforms like Reddit.
+Joining these communities to discuss your soon-to-be-launched startup could get you interested people who will spread the word.

 9. Build Relationships with Industry Influencers

 Industry influencers are a good bunch of people to keep close.
-Want to find out who are the industry influencers for your niche?
-There are apps for that and we will cover those apps in future, however, a simple search on Google will prove helpful.
+Want to find out who the industry influencers for your niche are?
+There are apps for that and we will cover those apps in the future.
+However, a simple search on Google will prove helpful.

 Find out about the industry voices that matter and pitch them about your new startup.
-As you have probably figured out, very few of them will even care about your new product.
+Very few of them might care about your new product.
 It’s those few that your new startup needs.
-Industry influencers kind of know each other.
-If you can get one or two of those into your corner, imagine what a simple tweet from them could do for your startup’s PR.
-Such a mention would trigger the other influencers who didn’t take notice of you to go and check your product, and many more of their followers will come ready to test it when it launches.
+Industry influencers are a network.
+If you can get one or two of those in your corner, imagine what a simple tweet from them could do for your startup’s PR.
+Such a mention would trigger the influencers who didn’t take notice of you to go and check your product out.

-Correct timing also helps a lot.
-You shouldn’t start building a follower base and kicking out press releases months before you launch, that will be too early.
+As we’ve said before, timing is key when you’re launching a PR campaign.
+You shouldn’t start building a follower base and kicking out press releases months before you launch – that will be too early.
 People will get tired of waiting and eventually forget about you.

-On the other hand, you shouldn’t build a follower base when it’s just 2 days left before launching your product.
-You will get very few email opt-ins for early users and may not get as good traction after launch.
-Therefore, find out the correct timing for these strategies alongside your product launch-date and see what works for you.
+On the other hand, you shouldn’t build a follower base 2 days before launching your product.
+You will get very few email opt-ins for early users consequently leading to poor traction after launch.
+Therefore, it’s important to find out the correct timing for these strategies alongside your product launch date and see what works for you.

-However, in my opinion, building a following is good when it’s done about 2 to 3 weeks before launch.
+In our opinion, building a following is good when it’s done about 6 to 8 weeks before launch.
 Don’t forget, building a relationship with a journalist should start months before that.
 Finding a proper journalist to feature your story can be a very difficult task.
 Getting their contacts is even harder most of the time.
-An online tool like Pressfarm is built to help founders in this early stages of building startup PR by providing a platform where you go to easily find journalists and their contacts to write about your startup.